 James N. Zahniser

-I am currently an Entomologist with the USDA-APHIS-PPQ in San Diego, CA. My academic interest is in the systematics of the leafhopper subfamily Deltocephalinae, and I studied and trained in the laboratory of Dr. Chris Dietrich at the Illinois Natural History Survey.
+I am currently an Entomologist with USDA-APHIS-PPQ in Washington, DC.
+My research interest is mainly on the systematics of the leafhopper subfamily Deltocephalinae.
 Here you can find some information on deltocephaline leafhoppers and can link to an interactive key to tribes of Deltocephalinae or search the database.

 What is a leafhopper?
 CLICK HERE

-Based on the number of described species Deltocephalinae is currently the largest subfamily of leafhoppers (Cicadellidae), itself one of the 10 largest families of insects, containing ~22,000 described species.
-Deltocephalinae contains 38 tribes, 923 genera, and ~6700 valid species.
+Based on the number of described species, Deltocephalinae is currently the largest subfamily of leafhoppers (Cicadellidae), itself one of the 10 largest families of insects, containing ~22,000 described species.
+Deltocephalinae contains 39 tribes, 926 genera, and ~6700 valid species.
 It is an important group of insects because it contains many species that transmit pathogenic diseases to economically important plants.
 Some important vector species include the corn leafhopper, Dalbulus maidis (DeLong and Wolcott), the green rice leafhoppers, Nephotettix Matsumura spp., and the beet leafhopper, Neoaliturus tenellus (Baker).

 I am also very interested in finding and describing new species of leafhoppers.
 There are untold thousands of undiscovered species just waiting for attention!
 While there are about ~22,000 described species of leafhoppers, estimates of their actual diversity reach well over 100,000 species!
 In addition to describing and naming new species and higher taxa, I work to develop improved identification keys, taxonomic revisions, and revised classifications that will facilitate further work.

 Grasslands are one of the most highly threatened ecosystems in the world, yet their biodiversity remains very poorly known.
-Based on our discoveries of many new grassland deltocephaline species from just a few recent collections from understudied regions, there appears to lie a rich fauna of leafhoppers (and probably other grassland arthropods and associated species) waiting to be discovered.
+Based on our discoveries of many new grassland deltocephaline species from recent collections in understudied regions, there appears to lie a rich fauna of leafhoppers (and probably other grassland arthropods and associated species) waiting to be discovered.
 To the left is a plate of the species Icaia straminea Zahniser & Hicks that we described from Peruvian grasslands.
 Some of the structures that we use to diagnose species include the shapes of the head and other body parts, coloration, and internal characters of the male and female genitalia.
-Pictures courtesy of Zootaxa.
+Image courtesy of Zootaxa.